heymichellemac/heymichellemac-hugo/content/blog/2022/04/improve-landing-page-design.md

 8. Show your product in action
 9. Highlight the recommended pricing plan
 10. Test your website on mobile, tablet, and desktop

----

-If you enjoyed this, please consider sharing it with someone else who might find it useful 🤗